- Hi! I am Vhonani Ndwambi, a proud South African and Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 - I came back from secondment in May 2019 and obviously at some point reality sunk in that I still had not passed this APC hurdle.
 I didn’t register for the board course this time as I was really emotionally tired of the process.

-- Fast forward, I finally decided to start being serious and started practising techniques for the APC.
+- Fast forward, I finally decided to start being serious and started practicing techniques for the APC.
 I went through prior papers, and my scripts with the only intent to learn exam techniques and to see what the markers look for when they mark!

 - February 2020 on Valentine’s Day I received an SMS that I had waited for, for the longest period of my life – I had passed APC and was now eligible to register as a qualified Chartered Accountant.
 (Woohoo!)